-Section Number Summary Impact CBO Score(s) processes for eligible out-of-state providers under Medicaid and CHIP furnish care under the state plan or waiver of such plan, for "qualifying individuals."
-O Without screening/enrollment beyond the minimum information (e.g., NPI), and is an enrolled Medicare provider, w no FWA risk.
+Section Number Summary Impact CBO Score(s) rare diseases or conditions." • Applies for price applicability year January 1, 2028 and beyond.
+SEC.
+44302 Streamlined enrollment processes for eligible out-of- state providers under Medicaid and CHIP Requires states to adopt and implement a process to allow an "eligible out-of-state provider" to furnish care under the state plan or waiver of such plan, for "qualifying individuals."
+Without screening/enrollment beyond the minimum information (e.g., NPI), and is an enrolled Medicare provider, w no FWA risk.
 Qualifying individuals is defined as adults under 21 years old.
+Applies to 50 states and DC According to updated CBO scores, this provision, if implemented, would increase federal spending by \$219 million over ten years (2025-2034).
 SEC.
-44303 Delaying DSH reductions Applies to 50 states and DC Delays DSH cuts from 2026-2028 to 2029-2031.
+44303 Delaying DSH reductions Delays DSH cuts from 2026-2028 to 2029-2031.
 Specifies DSH allotment for Tennessee at 53 million through 2028. (originally through 2025).
 Same pay level since 2013.
-SEC.
+According to updated CBO scores, this provision, if implemented, would increase federal spending by \$625 million over ten years (2025-2034).

+Section Number Summary Impact CBO Score(s) SEC.
 44304 Modifying update to the conversion factor under the Physician Fee Schedule under the Medicare program Removes distinction between APM vs non APM conversion factor For 2026 and beyond: "the update to the single conversion factor as established above is" 2026: 75 percent of HHS estimate of MEI 2027 and beyond: is 10 percent of HHS estimate of MEI increase This proposed update would result in a projected 1.7% update to the 2026 conversion factor.
 Medpac estimated a 1.3% update for 2026 would increase Medicare expenditures by up to \$5billion.
+According to updated CBO scores, this provision, if implemented, would increase federal spending by \$8.9 billion over ten years (2025-2034).
 SEC.
-44305 Modernizing and ensuring PBM accountability For plan years beginning 2028 and beyond (req contracts to PBMs to include) De link drug utilization to renumeration; only bona fide service fees (i.e., flat fee; fair market value; not linked to drug Requires full pass throughs to plan sponsor, but no pass through to beneficiaries for direct lower cost.
-CBO Score: -\$0.4 billion over ten years (2025-2034) (via House Energy & Commerce Committee staff)
+44305- Modernizing and ensuring PBM accountability For plan years beginning 2028 and beyond (req contracts to PBMs to include) De link drug utilization to renumeration; only bona fide service fees (i.e., flat fee; fair market value; not linked to drug price or amount of discounts/rebates) Rebates are allowed as long as "fully passed through" to a PDP sponsor.
+Requires full pass throughs to plan sponsor, but no pass through to beneficiaries for direct lower cost.
+According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$403 million over ten years (2025-2034).